leo-smi/freecad-macros/README.md

+1. Select the sketch;
-1. Recomended: remove all the constraints of the body;
+2. Recomended: remove all the constraints of the sketch;
-2. Then, use the lines superposition remover to avoid stacked invisible lines;
+3. Then, use the lines superposition remover to avoid stacked invisible lines;
-3. Use the join points do close the wire.
+4. Use the join points do close the wire.